dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 1. Select **OK** to close the **Add/Edit application setting** window.
 1. Select **Save** at the top of the **Configuration** blade.

-Azure App Service automatically restarts the app after an app setting (environment variable) is added, changed, or deleted in the Azure portal.
+Azure App Service automatically restarts the app after an app setting is added, changed, or deleted in the Azure portal.

 ### Windows